hpc/mpifileutils/doc/rst/experimental/dfind.1.rst

 .. option:: --newer FILE

-   File's status was last changed more recently than FILE was modified.
+   File was modified more recently than FILE.

 .. option:: --mtime N